FPS Calculator for PC Games

 Ad Space

-How the FPS Calculator Estimates Frame Rates
+How the FPS Calculator Works

-This FPS calculator for PC games uses benchmark-derived base values for each GPU and game combination at 1080p resolution, then applies multipliers for resolution, CPU performance, and RAM configuration.
-The base values represent average FPS at high settings, sourced from aggregate benchmark data across multiple review publications.
+Base values are sourced from aggregate benchmark data across multiple review publications and represent average FPS at high preset settings.
 Resolution scaling follows measured ratios: 1440p typically delivers around 72% of 1080p performance, while 4K delivers about 42%.

 FPS Estimation Methodology